3.7. Parallel Query

 |

-Note that Parallel Query is primarily READ-ONLY and does not yet support cursor operations.
+- Note: Parallel Query is primarily a read-only feature and currently does not support cursor operations.

 3.7.1.
 Overview

-Figure 3.39 briefly describes how parallel query performs in PostgreSQL.
+Figure 3.39 illustrates the execution flow of a parallel query in PostgreSQL.

-To execute the plan on both the Leader and Worker nodes, the Leader stores necessary information in its Dynamic Shared Memory (DSM) area.
-For more details, see the following explanation. - Leader Creates Workers.
+To synchronize execution between the Leader and Worker processes, the Leader stores essential information (such as the plan tree and session state) in its Dynamic Shared Memory (DSM) area. -

-Each worker reads the stored shared information to sets up its state, ensuring a consistent execution environment with the Leader. - Worker Scans rows and Returns results.
+Each worker reads the shared information from the DSM to initialize its internal state, ensuring an execution environment consistent with the Leader. -

 testdb=# CREATE TABLE d (id double precision, data int);